 Your benefit year ended on or after July 6, 2019.

 If you currently have an open UC claim, there is nothing for you to do other than continue filing your bi-weekly claim.
-You will automatically receive the 24 weeks of PEUC benefits.
+You will automatically receive up to 53 weeks of PEUC benefits.

 If your benefit year has expired and you wish to apply for PEUC, apply for PEUC online here.
 Your benefit year expires one year (52 weeks) after your regular unemployment application for benefits date.

 For example, if you applied for benefits on February 1, 2019, and have not worked since, your benefit year expired on February 1, 2020.
 You may be eligible for PEUC benefits and must submit an application to possibly receive these benefits.
 They will not automatically be set up for you because your benefit year has ended.

 Your PEUC weekly benefit amount is the same as your regular UC weekly benefit rate.

 Your weekly benefit rate is based on your reported earnings during the base year (the first four of the last five completed quarters).
 You must also have at least 18 credit weeks (weeks during which you earned $116 or more) in your base year to be eligible for UC.

 Click here to find out how to calculate your weekly benefit rate.